When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

-If you’re thinking of converting your bike to electric assist, navigating your way through the huge amount of kits on offer can be mind-boggling.
+If you’re considering converting your bike to electric assist, navigating the huge number of available kits can be mind-boggling.
 Fortunately, one of the cheapest and most reliable conversion kits is available on eBay.
-In this Yose Power e-bike kit review, I will look at the pros and cons based on my experience installing over 50 of these kits on customers’ bikes.
+In this Yose Power e-bike kit review, I will look at the pros and cons based on my experience installing over 50 kits on customers’ bikes.
+Find out more about my electric bike conversion service.

 Motor Type | Front or Rear Brushless Geared Hub Motor |